NetAion/avm-compositions/docs/decisions/0003-use-dedicated-private-link-service-and-private-endpoint-pair-per-cdc-source-or-target.md

 * Dedicated Azure private link service and private endpoint pair per CDC source or target, with IP address mapping
 * Single Azure private link for all CDC sources and targets, with TCP/UDP port to IP mapping
-* Single Azure private link service, dedicated private endpoint per CDC source or target, with TCP Proxy v2
+* Single Azure private link service and dedicated private endpoint per CDC source or target, with TCP Proxy v2

 ## Decision Outcome